Research

 Mormann M & Cerf M (2008).
 First Attention then Intention: Insights from Computational Neuroscience of Vision, International Journal of Advertising, 27(3), 381-398.

-Isaac M* Mormann M* & Jain SP, “The Invisible Ranking Effect.”
-Revising for 2nd round review, Journal of Consumer Research.
+Isaac M* Mormann M* & Jain SP, “The Ranking Effect.”
+Revising for 3rd round review, Journal of Consumer Research.

-Mormann M* & Fisher M*, “Examining and Mitigating the Impact of Midpoint Misuse on Experimental Conclusions.”
+Mormann M* & Fisher M*, “The Impact of Scale Midpoints on Experimental Conclusions.”
 Reject with resubmit, Journal of Marketing Research.

 Frydman C* & Mormann M* “The Role of Salience and Attention in Choice Under Risk.”
 Revising for 2nd round review, Review of Economic Studies.